 - Tarnowitz (Tarnowskie Góry) district

-If you need personal help, there are two good places for that:
+If you need personal help, there are is a good place for that:

 Create outreach and make it easier for other genealogists to find you.